 You’d be amazed at how many pairs of old prescription glasses are lurking at the back of drawers in houses across the country.

 So, in this article, we’ll take a look at where to recycle spectacles — whether it is prescription or reading glasses you need to dispose of.

 Most opticians have a glasses recycling box for the donation of used spectacles.

-For example, Specsavers, Vision Express and Boots Opticians, alongside many independent opticians, work with charities such as Vision Aid Overseas, who provide optical training and sight care for people in developing countries.
+For example, Specsavers, Vision Express, and Boots Opticians — alongside many independent opticians — work with charities that provide optical training and sight care for people in developing countries.

 Some charities send donated spectacles abroad to be used by those in need with matching prescriptions, while others recycle the glasses and then use the resulting funds to carry out vital work regarding eye care and eyesight for those in need.